jmath1/CS_613_Study_Guide/README.md

-# CS 613 — Final Study Guide
+# CS 613 — Final Exam Study Guide

 This repository collects notes, derivations, and examples of machine learning concepts for the final exam of Drexel University's CS 613 Machine Learning class.